tomshaw/laravel-calendar-table/README.md

 5. **Handling Missing Dates**: If your data has missing dates, those gaps can cause problems in reporting.
 A calendar table can help ensure continuity in your reports.

-In summary, a calendar table is an extremely useful tool for anyone who frequently works with dates in their database reporting.
+In summary, a calendar table is an extremely useful tool for anyone who frequently works with dates in their database.
 Happy Reporting. 😊

 ## Installation
 Require the package with composer using the following command: